Living sustainably with the Valeri family

 Former Socceroos player and Melbourne Victory captain, Carl Valeri, and his wife, Whitney, recently renovated their home, situated on 10 acres in the picturesque Macedon Ranges.

 During the renovation process, the couple went to great lengths to create a home environment that helps their family save energy.
 They take pride in teaching the kids about their impact and how they can also contribute to the household’s energy efficiency.

 Carl and Whitney believe that when it comes to saving energy with a family, it’s the little things that count.
 These small changes can lead to significant benefit in the long run.

 Although they have installed energy efficient LED lights throughout the home, Carl and Whitney make a conscious effort to remind their kids to switch lights off when not in use.
-This also goes for the TV and other appliances, too.
+This goes for the TV and other appliances, too.
 Reinforcing these habits ensures their energy consumption remains low.
-For example, Carl says:
+For instance, Carl says:

 “Our daughter Isabel is just amazing; she will turn off the water in the shower to save any energy possible when she’s washing her hair.”

-A big energy saver for the Valeri family is double-glazed windows throughout their entire house.
+A big energy saver for the Valeri family is double-glazed windows throughout their house.
 The double glazing limits the need to turn the spilt system on – a notorious household energy drainer – because the house stays cool during summer and warm during winter.